Application access control

 Determines whether an application icon appears in the application portal if the user would see the application in the application portal based on the group membership policy.

-For example, you could use this option if the SSO flow is being triggered through means other than on the application portal or because you are creating multiple application deep links (see resource links) that will be shown in the application portal rather than the actual application.
-For more information, see PingOne application portal.
+For example, you could use this option if the SSO flow is being triggered through means other than on the application portal or because you are creating multiple application deep links that will be shown in the application portal rather than the actual application.
+Learn more in Application portal.

 Configuring application access control